Table of Contents Show

 Conceptual Board

 Concept sheets consist of posters where you present your approach to the project.
 It includes what concept an architectural project starts with and how mass decisions are made.
 Concept boards should be submitted before your architectural drawings and render images.
 While creating concept boards, you must prepare conceptual collages.
 From your analysis, you can present all the elements that inspire you while developing the concept with a collage.
 In addition, it is important that you represent your idea in the simplest and most understandable way with conceptual diagrams.
 As we mentioned in our previous articles, conceptual diagrams can be created through the 3D modeling software you work with or Adobe Photoshop/ Illustrator.
 Conceptual diagrams are necessary for you to explain the phases of your project to the jury in the simplest way possible.
+To learn more about creating effective diagrams for your boards, see our detailed guide on architectural diagrams by architects.

 Technical Drawing Board